sacloud/terraform-provider-sakura/docs/resources/eventbus_trigger.md

 Required:

-- `key` (String) The Key of the condition for EventBus Trigger.
+- `key` (String) The key of the condition for EventBus Trigger.
-- `op` (String) The Operator of the condition for EventBus Trigger.
+- `op` (String) The operator of the condition for EventBus Trigger.
-- `values` (Set of String) The Values of the condition for EventBus Trigger.
+- `values` (Set of String) The values of the condition for EventBus Trigger.

 <a id="nestedatt--timeouts"></a>